-Remember that the log takes a product and gives us a sum, and when it comes to taking derivatives, we like sums better than products!
+In particular, notice that the log takes a product and gives us a sum, and when it comes to taking derivatives, we like sums better than products!
 Similarly, a log takes a quotient and gives us a difference.
 Again, when it comes to taking derivatives, we'd much prefer a difference to a quotient.
-Finally, the log takes something of the form $a^b$ and gives us the product $b \log a$ .
-This can be an improvement when it comes to differentiation.
+Finally, the log takes something of the form a^b and gives us a product.
+Again, this is an improvement when it comes to differentiation.